Last reviewed 11 November 2020

 In this article, Stuart Chamberlain, Croner-i author and employment law consultant, outlines alternatives to redundancy for employers such as the Government's Job Retention Scheme (“Furlough”), while managing a pandemic such as the coronavirus (Covid-19).

-This article looks, therefore, at some options for the employer to consider as alternatives to redundancy, including the recently announced Government Job Retention Scheme.
+This article looks, therefore, at some options for the employer to consider as alternatives to redundancy, including the continued use of the Government’s Job Retention Scheme.
 The options considered below are not intended to be exhaustive.

 1. The Government's Job Retention (“Furlough”) Scheme

-The UK Government has announced sweeping fiscal measures to support businesses and employees during the Covid-19 pandemic.
-Employers who are experiencing a business downturn are encouraged to consider these measures rather than making redundancies.
-The Coronavirus Job Retention Scheme (CIRS or “the Scheme”) will enable UK employers to access financial support to continue paying part of the salary of those employees who would otherwise have been laid off during the Covid-19 crisis — this means made redundant or provided with no work and no pay.
+In March 2020, the UK Government announced sweeping fiscal measures to support businesses and employees during the Covid-19 pandemic.
+Employers who are experiencing a business downturn continue to be encouraged to consider these measures rather than making redundancies.
+The Coronavirus Job Retention Scheme (CJRS or “the Scheme”) enables UK employers to access financial support to continue paying part of the salary of those employees who would otherwise have been laid off during the Covid-19 crisis — this means made redundant or provided with no work and no pay.
+This works by placing staff on “furlough”, during which time that member of staff conducts no work for the company.

 2. Lay-offs and short-time working